Student Research Symposium

 (1) Introduction (0.5 page): Answer the following in separate paragraphs.

-• Motivation.
-Clearly state the objective of the paper and motivate the specific problem your work is solving.
+• Clearly state the objective of the paper and motivate the specific problem your work is solving.

 • Limitation of the state-of-art approaches.
 Briefly review the most relevant and most recent prior works.
 Clearly articulate the limitations of prior works and how your approach breaks away from those limitations.